mikeyford/southwest-gas/README.md

 # southwest-gas
-Project to model a natural gas pipeline network in Utah, Arizona and New Mexico in PostgreSQL with the PostGIS extension.
+Coursework for the Spatial Databases and Data Management class at UCL using PostgreSQL and the PostGIS extension.
+My project modelled the natural gas pipeline network in Utah, Arizona and New Mexico and answered a set of related business questions.